top of page

 Nikon launched their reduction optics cameras, the E2/E2S in collaboration with Fujifilm, who called their models the DS-505/DS515.
 This was a 1.3 megapixel 2/3" sensor that shared the f/6.7 minimum aperture limitation, but had two ISO values to choose from (880 & 1600), a higher 1fps burst, and could capture the entire full frame 35mm field of view.
 Nikon also launched their base, E2 camera for $10,000 and thus was a more enticing option for pros than the Minolta.
 A 50mm f/1.4 would be equivalent to a 50mm f/6.7 here.

 The Kodak DCS 420 came out a year before the Minolta (1994), at a slightly higher price ($12,000).
 Its resolution was similar (1.2 megapixels) and it used a much more traditional sensor type, even if it was a rather small one.
 The Kodak's 2.6x crop was rather awkward, but at least you could use your lenses real minimum aperture.
 This made a 50mm f/1.4 lens an equivalent 130mm f/3.64.
 Yeah, OK, that's not great, but it was a lot better than it becoming a 100mm f/13.4 on the Minolta!
-The Kodak's colours were magenta tinted due to a weak internal IR filter, but Kodak still had the objectively better option at the time.
+The Kodak's colours were infamously magenta tinted due to a weak internal IR filter, but Kodak still had the objectively better IQ option for the time.

 Final Thoughts